 One of the sources of carbon dioxide is a flue gas.
 Flue gas is generated from the machinery that produces heat energy from the organic fuels.
 In most countries, the technology of carbon dioxide/ CO2 capture from flue gas was not adopted into the chemical and manufacturing sectors.
-Industrial growth in developing countries worries the environmentalist about the mass of flue gas generation and release into atmosphere without any treatment.
-In this situation, there is demand for an improvement in the technology that meets the low cost operation requirements of the companies (who do not want to spend much money on the treatment process).
+Industrial growth in developing countries worries the environmentalist about the mass of flue gas generation and release into the atmosphere without any treatment.
+In this situation, there is demand for an improvement in the technology that meets the low-cost operation requirements of the companies (who do not want to spend much money on the treatment process).

 Engineers and researcher worked out on the concept of using solid materials which have the equivalent absorption capacity that of liquid materials.
 Because when compared to liquids sorbents, solids can be handled and treated with less operation cost if the packed bed or fluidised bed unit operation techniques are applied in the design.

 One of the best method for CO2 capture

 Liquid absorbent like potassium chromate (K2CrO4) is used for removing the carbon dioxide by absorption operation and at room temperature, it exists in the solid state.
 The idea of using the solid form of potassium chromate as a packed bed can give out some advantages over a liquid operation like:

 - Avoiding the loss and leak of liquid sorbent in case of a liquid operation which required a separator for recovery from carrying over

 - Eliminating the regeneration pumps and column from the process.

 The K2CrO4 can be obtained in stable solid form by mixing with organic binders and dispersants.
 With help of the spray driers, the liquid form of the prepared slurry can be solidified giving out the perfectly spherical shaped solids.
 By calcination (the process of heating in the presence of air) of these solids, the required porosity and hardness can be achieved.